For some people, the point of no return begins at the very moment their souls become aware of each others’ existence.

 Bright orange, pink, violet and golden-yellow hues of the sunset slowly lit up the sky as we kissed.

-Then, in that moment the confines of living in a three-dimensional world disappeared, all sense of time melted away and we became totally lost in each other.
+Then, at that moment the confines of living in a three-dimensional world disappeared, all sense of time melted away and we became totally lost in each other.

 The outside world didn’t exist, it was just the two of us, sitting on the edge of that rocky cliff face, with the whole universe looking down upon us as our energies merged, and once again reunited as one.

-I can’t say how long we were eye gazing for because when I looked away, I suddenly realised it had become dark and I got the first glimpse of the starry night sky.
+I can’t say how long we were eye gazing for because when I looked away, I suddenly realized it had become dark and I got the first glimpse of the starry night sky.

-In that moment, he looked up too and we were both in awe.
+At that moment, he looked up too and we were both in awe.
 Then suddenly a huge heavy rumbling of thunder broke out that reverberated right into the core of my being.
-Feeling startled, I asked him “what was that?!” and he replied “we are caught in an epic moment in time love.”
+Feeling startled, I asked him “what was that?!” and he replied, “we are caught in an epic moment in time love.”